 Monoclonal antibody is produced by immunizing animals with a GST-CREB full length fusion protein.

-This Cell Signaling Technology (CST) antibody is immobilized via covalent binding of primary amino groups to N-hydroxysuccinimide (NHS)-activated sepharose beads.
+This Cell Signaling Technology (CST) antibody is immobilized via covalent binding of primary amino groups to N-hydroxysuccinimide (NHS)-activated Sepharose® beads.
 It is useful for the immunoprecipitation of CREB.
-CST expects that CREB (48H2) Rabbit mAb (Sepharose Bead Conjugate) will display the same species cross-reactivity as the unconjugated antibody (CREB (48H2) Rabbit mAb #9197).
+CST expects that CREB (48H2) Rabbit mAb (Sepharose® Bead Conjugate) will display the same species cross-reactivity as the unconjugated antibody (CREB (48H2) Rabbit mAb #9197).

 CREB is a bZIP transcription factor that activates target genes through cAMP response elements.
 CREB is able to mediate signals from numerous physiological stimuli, resulting in regulation of a broad array of cellular responses.
 While CREB is expressed in numerous tissues, it plays a large regulatory role in the nervous system.
 CREB is believed to play a key role in promoting neuronal survival, precursor proliferation, neurite outgrowth, and neuronal differentiation in certain neuronal populations (1-3).
 Additionally, CREB signaling is involved in learning and memory in several organisms (4-6).
 CREB is able to selectively activate numerous downstream genes through interactions with different dimerization partners.
 CREB is activated by phosphorylation at Ser133 by various signaling pathways including Erk, Ca2+, and stress signaling.
 Some of the kinases involved in phosphorylating CREB at Ser133 are p90RSK, MSK, CaMKIV, and MAPKAPK-2 (7-9).

 For Research Use Only.
 Not For Use In Diagnostic Procedures.
-Cell Signaling Technology® is a trademark of Cell Signaling Technology, Inc. U.S. Patent No. 5,675,063.
-U.S. Patent No. 5,675,063.
+Cell Signaling Technology is a trademark of Cell Signaling Technology, Inc. U.S. Patent No. 7,429,487, foreign equivalents, and child patents deriving therefrom.